SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Speaking at almost a whisper, Fluttershy said, “I... have a... crush on Rainbow Dash...”

-Rarity replied, “Why, darling, that's wonderful.”
+Rarity replied, “Are you planning on asking her out?”

-Fluttershy meekly asked, “How?
-I can't ask her out, no matter how much I want too...”
+Fluttershy meekly said, “How?
+I can't ask her out, I've tried...
+I just choke and give up...”

 Rarity answered, “You know what you want; that's the first step.
 You can work towards your goal, and I can help you.”